We tested proprietary web agents, remote browsers, and benchmarked 8 MCP servers across web search and browser automation tasks.

 Computer-use Agents

-Computer-use agents are LLM-driven systems that simulate or control real desktop environments, including browsers.
-While not all are built exclusively for the web, many can perform web automation as part of broader desktop workflows.
+LLM-driven systems that simulate or control real desktop environments, including browsers.
+Not all are built exclusively for the web, but many can perform web automation as part of broader desktop workflows.

 - OpenInterpreter – GitHub (59k+ stars) – CLI-based agent that interprets natural language to execute code, browse, and automate tasks across terminal and browser environments.